PoHuit/ecmulator/README.md

 * Q: *Why doesn't this tool also deal with ECM ranges?*

-  A: Your fitting tool does this fine.
+  A: Your fitting tool calculates the ranges great.
+There should be an option to provide percent-of-falloff for joint probability calculation, though.

 * Q: *Why not just copy jam strengths from my fitting tool?*